shahjalalh/ssh-to-debian-vm/README.md

 Guest Port: 22
 ```

+### Step 4: ssh to the VM
+Start the Debian VM.
-Now from host (Ubuntu) terminal. "shahjalal" is the user
+Now from host (Ubuntu) terminal. "shahjalal" is the user.
 ```
 $ ssh shahjalal@127.0.0.1 -p 3022
 shahjalal@127.0.0.1's password: